acatal3/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> lambda is a function that occurs in a single line (as opposed to being repeated or called later like a normal function)  I have only seen it used in the case of filtering.
+>> lambda is a function that occurs in a single line (as opposed to being repeated or called later like a normal function)  I have frequently seen it used in filtering.
 In this example, numbers in l1 that are divisible by three are printed:
 `l1 = range(10)
 print filter(lambda x: x%3==0, l1)`

 ---